ravi-rajakumar/Zombie-Simulator/README.markdown

 - Units are metric.
 - Base distance is 1m.
-- One turn = 1 minute.
-One day = 1440 turns.
 - Two objects can't occupy the same space; for humanoids this can be represented by not allowing - the distance between two humanoids to be less than 1m.
 - We can start with a roughly 480px square canvas to be iPhone compatible, and have 1px = 20m for the initial scale.
-- Heading could be noted in radians, clockwise from North
+- Heading is noted in radians, clockwise from North